-Vytenis Andriukaitis is the European Commissioner for Health and Food Safety, a position he has held since 2014.
+Vytenis Andriukaitis is the former European Commissioner for Health and Food Safety, a position he has held from 2014 to 2019.

 Andriukaitis started in politics as a member of the underground Social Democrat movement in Lithuania before being elected to the Supreme Council of Lithuania in 1990.
 He then served in the Seimas, Lithuania’s parliament, from 2001-2004, and later served as the Minister of Health.
 Andriukaitis also has a long career as a medical doctor and surgeon, and is a member of the International Doctors’ Assocation, the Lithuanian Doctors’ Association, and the Lithuanian Heart Assocation.

 Andriukaitis holds a medical doctorate from the Kaunas Medical Institute and holds a degree in history and political science from the University of Vilnius.

 “I welcome the opportunity to help build this innovative global partnership to fight food waste.
 The EU is committed to meeting the Sustainable Development Goal 12.3 by reducing food waste by 50 percent by 2030 – I look forward to sharing our experience and taking away valuable learning from Coalition partners.
 As EU Commissioner in charge of food waste I will make sure that the Commission gives its concrete contribution to this crucial endeavour.” — Vytenis Andriukaitis

 Commissioner Andriukaitis’ Work to Reduce Food Loss and Waste